-My initial strategy to address this longstanding post civil rights lack of our own national news media problem was to produce a national weekly news magazine first and then spin off a weekly 60 Minute’s type TV news magazine show.
-This was my approach to establish national news media representation for black Americans.
+My initial strategy was to produce a national weekly news magazine first and then spin it off to a weekly 60 Minute’s type TV news magazine show.
+I produced a 44-page prototype.
 The name U.S.A.
 ThisWeek was purposely selected when we started in 1994 so as not to suggest limitations like “black weekly.”
-Our focus is on the interests and concerns of black Americans but not limited to that narrow scope.
-The world doesn't work that way and neither will we.
+Our editorial approach has always been about all-inclusive with an emphasis on including the issues, interests and concerns of black Americans and not buying into the mainstream news media’s racially dichotomized approach.
 Everything is related, artificial separations ignore the realities.
-The universality of our appeal will ultimately define itself.

 “A Mind Is A Terrible Thing To Waste ” “A Mindset Is A Hard Thing To Replace”

 Despite the logic and common sense of this concept, black venture capital people we approached were convinced that major advertisers would avoid a “tell it like it is” national news media vehicle providing black Americans with national news media representation.

 We produced a 44-page prototype of U.S.A.
 ThisWeek that had both Chrysler and Chevrolet purchasing four-color full-page ads in our prototype empirically putting that “can’t get major advertising” myth to rest.